hujunfeng/PopClip-Extensions/README.md

 [MPlayerX](http://mplayerx.org) has the ability to stream YouTube or Vimeo video directly with URLs.
 This extension opens the selected URL with MPlayerX.
 Currently only YouTube and Vimeo URLs are supported.

+## Highlight

+A modification of the official [PDF highlight extension](http://pilotmoon.com/popclip/extensions/page/PreviewHighlight).
+It adds the support of highlighting text in Evernote.